To improve engagement, address questions & objections.

 Today as you prepare content, invest 2 or 3 minutes to note a few questions and objections your audience may have.
 (You can download an organizer here) Then, as you plan the details of your article, integrate the "answers".
 I think you'll find that your draft is closer to final!

-Next, we'll chat about how calls to action can drive content engagement.
+- How calls to action can drive content engagement